 Learning and Development – children develop and learn in different ways and at different rates and all areas of Learning and Development are equally important and inter-connected.

-Not only is early learning and childcare good for your child, it’s good for families and carers too.
+Not only is Early Education and Childcare good for your child, it’s good for families and carers too.

-Time is precious, so access to early learning or childcare increases your freedom to manage your work and family life in the best way possible, whatever your circumstances.
+Time is precious, so access to Early Education or Childcare increases your freedom to manage your work and family life in the best way possible, whatever your circumstances.

 There are lots of options and you’ll need to work out the best arrangement for your child, your lifestyle and your pocket, but early learning and childcare is good for families.